Getting your Trinity Audio player ready...

 Bam.
 A loud noise rocked the classroom door.
 We all turned and focused on the doorknob as it twisted several times before the door flung open.

 Oh my god.
-The police found the dead bodies in the wood.
+The police found the dead bodies in the woods.
 They’re here for me!

 To my surprise, Hellie came happily blasting through, fashionably dressed in an off-the-shoulder top with a mesh layer peeking underneath, a miniskirt, black knee-high boots, and her wrists adorned with lots of bracelets.
 She was holding onto something—a leash, maybe?
 She continued toward me, full steam, showing no signs of stopping.
 Then she launched right at me, ending with us on the floor and her on top of me, licking my face.
 She dropped the leash on my chest in all the commotion.